 - The grant research process will be used to help support projects within the college that result from activities which are generated by compliance to the college strategic plan.
-The Grants Manager will research opportunities for funding, critique potential funding sources, review guidelines, review/critique any applicable Request for Proposal (RFP) or Notice of Funding Availability (NOFA), and make recommendations concerning potential funding.
-Grant research will be an ongoing activity conducted primarily by the Grants Manager, but may include any member of the college staff and faculty.
+The Grants Administrator will research opportunities for funding, critique potential funding sources, review guidelines, review/critique any applicable requests for grant proposals, and make recommendations concerning potential funding.
+Grant research will be an ongoing activity conducted primarily by the Grants Administrator, but may include any member of the college staff and faculty.

-- When the Grants Manager identifies available funding deemed appropriate for the college and in compliance with the strategic plan, a summary of the funding notice will be circulated campus-wide for review and response.
+- During the year, when the Grants Administrator identifies available funding deemed appropriate for the college and in compliance with the strategic plan, he/she will review the funding guidelines to determine needed staff and resources.

 - When a member of the faculty or staff elects to pursue available funding and submission of a new grant proposal, a discussion should occur between the person seeking the grant funds and supervisor(s) to discuss the merit of the project concept and to determine the need for grant funds to implement or enhance the project concept.
-If the project is viable, the project concept and any applicable deadlines should be submitted to the Grants Manager.
+If the project is viable, the project concept and any applicable deadlines should be submitted to the Grants Administrator.
 Submit the project using the Project Funding Request Form.

 Section II: Determination Process

-- When the grant and/or partnership is under $10,000, and the person submitting the project request has discussed the grant with the Grants Manager and their supervisor, the individual may proceed with the grant application.
-The Grants Manager will still provide a timeline and function as their interim and final phase editor.
-Should the grant timeline fall behind to the extent that the quality of the proposal or ability of executive staff to review and sign the proposal is compromised, the Grants Manager will notify the Department Director or Division Dean.
+- When the grant and/or partnership is under $25,000, and the person submitting the project request has discussed the grant with the Grants Administrator and their supervisor, the individual may proceed with the grant application.
+The Grants Administrator will still provide a timeline and function as their interim and final phase editor.
+Should the grant timeline fall behind to the extent that the quality of the proposal or ability of executive staff to review and sign the proposal is compromised, the Grants Administrator will notify the Department Director or Division Dean.

 - The Project Team will secure partnerships and acquire partnerships as early as possible with approval of their supervisor.

 - All letters of support provided to outside organizations that commit college staff time or resources must be approved by the VP of the division who is making the commitment to offer support and the President, regardless of who authors the letter.
-All letters of support that are provided to another organization for purposes of participating in a grant funded project must be copied to the Grants Manager and the Cabinet.
+All letters of support that are provided to another organization for purposes of participating in a grant funded project must be copied to the Grants Administrator and the appropriate parties.

 - The grant writing process should begin as soon as approval is received from Cabinet.
 Grants under $25,000 and not requiring a budget and/or evaluation may be written by the Project Coordinator.
-For grants requiring specific goals, outcome measures, budgeting, and other more complicated pieces, a Grant Development Team (GDT) will be formed consisting of the Grants Manager, the Project Director, and other staff or faculty and external partners who will be involved in the execution of the grant and have the required expertise to help ensure a well-developed grant application.
+For grants requiring specific goals, outcome measures, budgeting, and other more complicated pieces, the Project Coordinator and Project Team will meet regularly to complete the application.
+The Project Team will include any external partners who will be involved in the execution of the grant and have the required expertise to help ensure a well-developed grant application.
 For grant projects involving course development and academic programs, faculty will follow the College’s process for course development and academic programs.
 The Project Coordinator will be responsible for the completion of the grant application, with assistance from the Grants Administrator.

-- The GDT will consult with appropriate college departments and divisions who will be affected by the grant project, such as Human Resources for salary and benefit information; Institutional Effectiveness, Research, Planning and Assessment for data, survey instruments, statistics, etc.; IT for software and computer equipment requirements, Plant Operations for physical facility needs, and so on.
+- The Project Coordinator and Grants Administrator will consult with appropriate college departments and divisions who will be affected by the grant project, such as Human Resources for salary and benefit information; Institutional Effectiveness, Research, Planning and Assessment for data, survey instruments, statistics, etc.; IT for software and computer equipment requirements, Plant Operations for physical facility needs, and so on.
 All parties affected by the grant proposal will be notified by a phone call or email of the intent to enlist their services or expertise for the grant project and will be consulted in the development of the application.

-- A copy of the completed grant application and forms will be distributed electronically and simultaneously by the Grants Manager for review to the Project Director’s supervisor, Division Vice-President, and Vice President of Business and Finance.
+- A copy of the completed grant application and forms will be distributed electronically and simultaneously, by the Grants Administrator, for review to the Project Coordinator’s supervisor, Division Vice-President, and Vice President of Business and Finance.
 This should be done 3 days prior to the grant deadline.
-When the electronic version has been approved by each party via email, the approving emails will be forwarded to the President and the original completed grant proposal and forms will be submitted by the Grants Manager to each party whose signature is required by the grant guidelines.
-The Grants Manager will then submit the original completed application to the President for a final signature.
+When the electronic version has been approved by each party via email, the approving emails will be forwarded to the President and the original completed grant proposal and forms will be submitted by the Grants Administrator to each party whose signature is required by the funder’s grant guidelines (or RFP.)
+The Grants Administrator will then submit the original completed application to the President for a final signature.

-- If the grant proposal involves a collaborative or consortia project in which VSCC is the lead applicant, the Grants Manager and/or the Project Director will develop a Memorandum of Understanding compliant with the grant guidelines and consult with the Purchasing Director for review.
-The Grants Manager and/or Project Director will ensure that the MOU and any letters of commitment/support are signed prior to submission of the grant proposal.
+- If the grant proposal involves a collaborative or consortia project in which VSCC is the lead applicant, the Grants Administrator and/or the Project Coordinator will develop a Memorandum of Understanding compliant with the grant guidelines and consult with the Purchasing Director for review.
+The Grants Administrator and/or Project Coordinator will ensure that the MOU and any letters of commitment/support are signed prior to submission of the grant proposal.

-- The Grants Manager will duplicate the required number of copies and package for shipping or will submit electronically.
-All original files regarding newly submitted grants, continuation, pending, funded and non-funded grants will be maintained by the Grants Manager.
+- The Grants Administrator will duplicate the required number of copies and package for shipping or will submit electronically.
+All original files regarding newly submitted grants, continuation, pending, funded and non-funded grants will be maintained by the Grants Administrator.

 Section IV: Grant Award Notification Process

-- To ensure consistency in the receipt of grant award notification letters, contracts and grant checks, all information should be coordinated by, and all records maintained by, the Grants Manager.
-The President’s Office or Project Director will contact the Grants Manager concerning receipt of an incoming grant award notification and will forward the letter/contract to the Grants Manager.
+- To ensure consistency in the receipt of grant award notification letters, contracts and grant checks, all information should be coordinated by, and all records maintained by, the Grants Administrator.
+The President’s Office or Project Coordinator will contact the Grants Administrator concerning receipt of an incoming grant award notification and will forward the letter/contract to the Grants Administrator.

-- Upon receipt of a fully executed copy of the grant agreement or contract, the Grants Manager will distribute copies as follows:
+- Upon receipt of a fully executed copy of the grant agreement or contract, the Grants Administrator will distribute copies as follows: